SpikeInterface/spikeinterface/doc/modules/sorters.rst

     docker build -t my-user/ks3-with-spikeinterface-test:0.1.0 .

-And use the custom image whith the :code:`run_sorter` function:
+And use the custom image with the :code:`run_sorter` function:

 .. code-block:: python